cloudnative-pg/cloudnative-pg/docs/src/index.md

 to configure a Service or Ingress object to expose the Postgres via TCP.
 Web applications can take advantage of the native connection pooler based on PgBouncer.

-Cloud Native PostgreSQL works with PostgreSQL and is available under the [EDB Limited Use License](https://www.enterprisedb.com/limited-use-license).
+CloudNativePG works with PostgreSQL and is available under the [EDB Limited Use License](https://www.enterprisedb.com/limited-use-license).

 !!!
 Note
-    Based on the [Operator Capability Levels model](operator_capability_levels.md), users can expect a **"Level V - Auto Pilot"** set of capabilities from the Cloud Native PostgreSQL Operator.
+    Based on the [Operator Capability Levels model](operator_capability_levels.md), users can expect a **"Level V - Auto Pilot"** set of capabilities from the CloudNativePG Operator.

 ## Supported Kubernetes distributions

-Cloud Native PostgreSQL requires Kubernetes 1.19 or higher.
+CloudNativePG requires Kubernetes 1.19 or higher.

-Cloud Native PostgreSQL has also been certified for [Red Hat OpenShift Container Platform (OCP)](https://www.openshift.com/products/container-platform) 4.6+ and is available directly from the [Red Hat Catalog](https://catalog.redhat.com/).
+CloudNativePG has also been certified for
+[Red Hat OpenShift Container Platform (OCP)](https://www.openshift.com/products/container-platform) 4.6+ and is available directly from the [Red Hat Catalog](https://catalog.redhat.com/).
 OpenShift Container Platform is an open-source distribution of Kubernetes which is